A Copula-based variational autoencoder for uncertainty quantification in inverse problems: application to damage identification in an offshore wind turbine: Problem description

 where $N$ indicates the total number of data points.
-The mooring system is fundamental in maintaining the FOWT’s mean position against steady environmental loads.
 A significant fault in a mooring line typically reduces the system’s overall restoring capability in the horizontal plane (surge, sway) and yaw \cite{xu2021design}.
 This results in a noticeable shift in the platform’s mean offset $\bar{x}$ in the affected DOFs.
-We also obtain the standard deviation of the response as: